-However, there are also potential risks involved in its use, so it is imperative that we teach our children how to behave safely and responsibly when online.
-At Lytchett Matravers Primary School, all of our children receive an E-safety education at an appropriate level in each class, teaching them how to use the internet safely and what to do if they are worried about something that has happened while they are using it.
-We keep E-safety in mind every time children are using the internet and it is brought into particular focus in the Spring Term every year when we hold our annual E-safety Day and week.
+At Lytchett Matravers Primary School we recognise that online safety is a whole school issue.
+At LMPS, all of our children receive an E-safety education at an appropriate level in each class, teaching them how to use the internet safely and what to do if they are worried about something that has happened while they are using it.
+We keep E-safety in mind every time children are using the internet and it is brought into particular focus in the Spring Term every year when we hold our annual Safer Internet Day.

 CEOP works with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account.
 Click on the CEOP REPORT button to find out more...

-During this day, all of the children work hard to learn about how to stay safe online.
-Here is a brief summary of each year group's workshop for your information.
+During our annual Safer Internet Day and throughout the year all of our children work hard to learn about how to stay safe online.

-- Year 1 – building on the learning from Reception, children are now taught the potential risks of sharing their personal details online.
+- Year 1 – building on the learning from Reception, children are now taught to explain rules for online safety and providing more detailed examples of personal information and the potential risks of sharing this online.

 - Year 2 – raising awareness that not everyone online is who they say they are and the importance of understanding that a virtual friend might not be a ‘real’ friend.